elohejacs/SparseMatrix/README.md

 # Sparse matrix work in JavaScript

-Note: In this assignment i was working on memory management of Sparse matrix in JavaScript using only basic language features — no external libraries or matrix frameworks were used and no Ai was used. so this program reads two sparse matrix files and performs operations  add,  subtract , multiply , and show the results in result_matrix.txt file
+Note: In this assignment i was working on memory management of Sparse matrix in JavaScript using only basic language features — no external libraries or matrix frameworks were used and no Ai was used either. just me. so this program reads two sparse matrix files and performs operations  add,  subtract , multiply , and show the results in result_matrix.txt file

 ---